polakowo/vectorbt/README.md

 ![dmac_portfolio.png](https://raw.githubusercontent.com/polakowo/vectorbt/master/static/dmac_portfolio.png)

 It's not all about backtesting - vectorbt can be used to facilitate financial data analysis and visualization.
-Let's generate a GIF for comparing %B and bandwidth of Bollinger Bands for different symbols:
+Let's generate a GIF that animates the %B and bandwidth of Bollinger Bands for different symbols:

 ```python
 symbols = ["BTC-USD", "ETH-USD", "ADA-USD"]